hashicorp/nomad-guides/application-deployment/nginx/README.md

 ```

 ## Step 2: Review Template stanza
-The important piece of this examle lies in the template stanza
+The important piece of this example lies in the template stanza
 ```
      template {
         data = <<EOH